2024

 2017

-- The Raymond J. Harbert College of Business celebrates its 50th anniversary
+- Harbert College celebrates its 50th anniversary.

-- Dean Hardgrave named Auburn University Provost
+- Dean Hardgrave named Auburn University Provost.

 2016